General Economics and Theory

 14.122 Microeconomic Theory II

 Introduction to game theory.
-Normal form and extensive form games.
-Games with incomplete information.
-Class size limited.
+Topics include normal form and extensive form games, and games with incomplete information.
+Enrollment limited.

 14.123 Microeconomic Theory III

 Models of individual decision-making under certainty and uncertainty.
 Additional topics in game theory.
-Class size limited.
+Enrollment limited.

 14.124 Microeconomic Theory IV